 neurons.
 Also accompanying the sympathetic

-afferent fibers, you will also have your sensory
+efferent fibers, you will also have your sensory

 or your afferent fibers.